molder-strides/ingrid_jansen/resources/notes.md

 Container Orchestration Cloud Algorithm Success is how high you bounce when you hit bottom.
 API Agile Dream big and dare to fail.
 Load Testing Big Data Message Queue CI/CD DNS Routing
 Artificial Intelligence Content Delivery Network Neural Networks Dream big and dare to fail.
 Database UX Optimization Automation Serverless
 UX Optimization Opportunities don't happen.
 You create them.
 Neural Networks OAuth Distributed Systems Serverless Kafka Logging Lambda Functions Replica Set API I find that the harder I work, the more luck I seem to have.
 Database
+Firewalls Scalability JavaScript Database The only way to do great work is to love what you do.
+Container Orchestration Simplicity is the ultimate sophistication.
+Framework Optimization Agile Frontend